DHTMLX/docs-scheduler/docs/guides/integration_with_angular.md

 import 'dhx-eventcalendar-package/dist/eventcalendar.css';
 ~~~

 Note that depending on the used package, the source files can be minified.
-In this case make sure that you are importing the CSS file as **eventcalendar.min.css**.
+In this case make sure that you are importing the CSS file as **event-calendar.min.css**.

 - if you use the trial version of Event Calendar, specify the following paths: